 - A notable shortage of mortgage accounts

-Most companies these days consider credit scores to be a credit “snapshot” of your credit worthiness.
-That’s why companies use your credit score to help them make quick credit decisions about you.
-Of course, creditors may also access your full credit report.
-They will do this when they want to review and identify a greater set of information about you that will help them determine your level of credit risk.
+Companies use a credit score to help make quick credit decisions.
+This is a recognized "snapshot" of credit worthiness.
+Many creditors may also access a full credit report.
+Companies use this full report when they want to review a greater set of information to determine the level of credit risk.

-The three credit reporting agencies (Equifax, TransUnion, and Experian) can also offer industry-specific credit scores.
-These special reports help lenders in topic-specific industries get a better understanding of any industry-specific information that may be available when reviewing your credit.
+Equifax, TransUnion, and Experian (three credit reporting agencies) offer industry-specific credit scores.
+Topic-specific industries use specialized reports for better understanding of any industry-specific information when reviewing credit.
 As an example, car industry lenders might use a credit score model to more accurately review and evaluate the history of your car or truck loan payments.

-An industry-specific score is based on the available data in the records of an agency, so it is very possible that it will differ from one agency to the next.
-Therefore, you should always remember that credit score ratings can be different, depending on the score model that is being requested (renters, auto, mortgage, etc.).
+Industry-specific scores are based only on the records of an agency, it is very possible to differ from one agency to the next.
+This means credit score ratings can be different, depending on who is requesting it (renters, auto, mortgage, etc.).

 Is there a way for me to see my own credit report?

-But remember, this is not the same as credit monitoring.
-To have your credit monitored across all 3 credit reporting agencies, you can choose to sign up for ScCrsh.com.
-ScCrsh.com credit monitoring services allow you to view your own personal report whenever you choose.
-ScCrsh.com also monitors all 3 bureaus, so if any suspicious or irregular activity arises, you’ll be contacted immediately.
+Keep in mind that the yearly credit report is not the same as credit monitoring.
+In order to monitor your credit from all 3 agencies, you will want to sign up for credit monitoring services that allow you to view your own personal report whenever you choose.
+ScCrsh.com monitors all 3 bureaus, so if anything suspicious arises, you will receive an alert in the portal.

-Most creditors send updates to credit reporting agencies every 30 days.
-But what varies is the day of the month that creditors submit their information.
-Because there is no standard day of the month, agencies may receive updates from one creditor on the fourth and from a different creditor the fourteenth.
-That’s why it's a good idea for you to access to your credit report for everyday use.
+Credit reporting agencies update every 30 days.
+But, what varies is the day of the month that creditors submit their information.
+Because there is no standard day of the month that creditors update the bureaus, it is possible that the agencies receive updates from one creditor on the fourth and from a different creditor the fourteenth.
+This is why it's a good idea for you to regularly access to your credit.

-Along with your ScCrsh.com membership comes unlimited access to all your credit reports and scores.
-You will also receive a credit report consultation, 24-hour credit monitoring, and credit alerts.
-You’ll even get unlimited access to our credit education library, plus many other exclusive benefits.
+First, your ScCrsh.com membership comes with unlimited access to all your credit reports and scores.
+Next you get credit alerts, a credit report consultation and 24-hour credit monitoring.
+Finally, you get unlimited access to our credit education library and many other exclusive benefits.

-How do I view my credit reports & scores?
+How can I view my credit reports, scores & alerts?

-Your credit reports and scores will become available as soon as you enroll.
-Once you sign up, you’ll be automatically linked to our ScCrsh.com member dashboard.
-On this dashboard, you’ll be able to easily navigate between our multiple benefits by using the tabs at the top of the page.
+Right after you enroll you'll be automatically linked to our ScCrsh.com member dashboard where your credit reports and scores are available.
+Easily navigate between benefits by using the tabs at the top of the page.

-When you receive a credit alert, the next steps you take will depend on the information in the alert.
-As an example, if you receive an alert that there is a new inquiry on your report, you should consider a few factors before you take action.
-For instance, if you've recently applied for credit, then the alert may be explained by that application.
-But if the inquiry you were alerted to was not due to any actions that you had taken, you’ll want to call the company listed on that credit inquiry.
+The steps you take will depend on the alert.
+For example, you receive an alert for a new inquiry on your report.
+You should first consider if you've recently applied for credit, the alert is easily explained by that application.
+But if the inquiry was not due to an action you made, step #1 is to call the company listed on the inquiry.
 Staying up-to-date with your alerts and taking the steps to address them right away is very important.